ddwalk77/FDIP/README.md

 - MLP multi was implemented with default settings.
 MLP on a single label was further refined to activation ’tanh’, solver ’adam’, alpha .05, and early stopping equal to True.
-MLP details can be viewed here: https:// github.com/ddwalk77/FDIP/blob/main/MLPClassifier.ipynb.
+MLP details can be viewed here inMLPClassifier.ipynb.

 - SGD multi was implemented with early stopping equal to True and loss ’modified huber’, otherwise defaults were in place.
 SGD on a single label was